-We have audited the consolidated financial statements of Pinellas County Education Foundation, Inc. and Subsidiary as of and for the year ended June 30, 2020, and have issued our report thereon dated December 1, 2020.
+We have audited the consolidated financial statements of Pinellas County Education Foundation, Inc. and Subsidiary as of and for the year ended June 30, 2021, and have issued our report thereon dated December 13, 2021.

-Auditor's Responsibility
+Auditors' Responsibility

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and Chapter 10.650, Rules of the State of Florida Auditor General.